I. International Conditions of Sale

 IV.
 Obligations of the Customer

-3. The customer warrants that all legal requirements and documentations for the handling regarding customs laws and value added tax of the delivery and/or any service will be fulfilled.
-To the extent that Bartscher has to pay German and/or foreign customs duties and/or value added tax, the customer will indemnify Bartscher in all and every respect without prejudice to any continuing claim by Bartscher.
+3. The customer warrants to have the goods transported abroad, not to transfer the right of disposal to third parties as long as the goods are in Germany, and to fulfil all legal requirements and documentations for the handling regarding customs laws and value added tax of the delivery or any service according to the applicable provisions in Germany.
+To the extent that Bartscher has to pay German or foreign customs duties or German or foreign value added tax, the customer will indemnify Bartscher in all and every respect without prejudice to any continuing claim by Bartscher.
 The indemnity is granted by the customer waiving any further requirements or other defences, in particular waiving the defence of limitation or prescription and also includes the reimbursement of the expenses incurred by Bartscher.

-4. Regardless of the currency and of the jurisdiction of any court, Bartscher is entitled at his own discretion to set off incoming payments against claims existing against the customer by virtue of his own or assigned rights at the time of payment.
+4. Regardless of the currency and of the jurisdiction of any arbitral tribunal or court, Bartscher is entitled at his own discretion to set off incoming payments against claims existing against the customer by virtue of his own or assigned rights at the time of payment.

 5. Any statutory rights of the customer to set-off against claims of Bartscher, to withhold payment or taking delivery of the goods, to suspend the performance of his obligations or to raise defences or counterclaims are excluded, except where the corresponding claim of the customer against Bartscher is in the same currency, is founded in the customer's own right and is either due and undisputed or has been finally adjudicated or where despite written warning by the customer Bartscher has committed a fundamental breach of his obligations due and arising out of the same contractual relationship, and has not offered any adequate assurance.

-6. The customer undertakes to furnish Bartscher with the data to apply for the customs formalities according to section III.-10. reasonable time ahead, to take delivery of the goods either by himself or by a person appointed by him to Bartscher at the delivery time without taking any additional period of time and at the place of delivery resulting from section III.-5. and shall fulfil all the duties imposed by the contract, by these International Conditions of Sale, by the rules of the ICC for the use of Incoterms® 2010 and by statutory provisions.
+6. The customer undertakes to furnish Bartscher with the data to apply for the customs formalities according to section III.-10. in reasonable time ahead and in writing, to take delivery of the goods either by himself or by a person nominated in writing by him to Bartscher at the delivery time without taking any additional period of time and at the place of delivery resulting from section III.-5. and shall fulfil all the duties imposed by the contract, by these International Conditions of Sale, by the rules of the ICC for the use of the agreed clause of the Incoterms® 2010 and by statutory provisions.
 The customer is only entitled to refuse to take delivery of the goods if he avoids the contract in accordance with the rules in section VI.-1.

 V. Delivery of non-conforming Goods or Goods with Defective Title